IAA-ULB/MOCCa/docs/user-guide/wffile.md

                             Possible entries: 'n+', 'n-', 'p+', 'p-', 'n0', 'p0'
     - blockindices        : rank 1 integer array of dimension (blocktype); exists only if blocktype = 1,3,5,7.

+Note: these are only written to file in case the MOCCa calculation actually used these quantities.

 ## '/fields' group